 What problem does Clear solve?
 Simply put, Clear provides a more efficient way for banks to handle those image exceptions that are rejected during the clearing process as a result of a quality defect.
 That means removing background interference, compensating for heavy or faint printing, and optimizing contrast and brightness in key areas to improve readability.
 Then, if there are still problems that need to be addressed, a human operator can use a patent-pending click-and-drag interface to select individual areas and further enhance them.

 In its initial runs, Clear has proven particularly useful in dealing with money orders, whose security printing often makes it almost impossible to capture a reliable image when scanned.
-A common tactic used in document security is to use a security background of variable dark and light printing (see example at right) to “confuse” any cameras” trying to capture and reproduce an image of that document.
-If the camera tries to optimize light levels for the darker side of the document, the light portion comes out too faint to read.
+A common tactic used in document security is to use a security background of variable dark and light printing (see example at right) to “confuse” any machine trying to capture and reproduce an image of that document.
+If the device tries to optimize light levels for the darker side of the document, the light portion comes out too faint to read.
 If it tries to optimize for the lighter side of the document, the dark portion is so dark that it’s illegible.
 The same issue can occur if a check contains especially heavy printing in an area, even if it was not intended as a security feature.